 Factors such as promotion of geographical indications (GI) tag goods, virtual buyer seller meets, recognition of testing labs contributed to this growth.

-India’s merchandise exports rose for the twelfth consecutive month in November and grew by 26.49% year-on-year to US$ 29.88 billion.
+In November, India’s merchandise exports rose and grew by 26.49% year-on-year to US$ 29.88 billion.
 Engineering goods, petroleum products, plastics and cotton yarn led the growth.
 Non-petroleum exports in November amounted to $26.06 billion, recording a growth of 18.1% over the same period in 2020 and a growth of 18.69% at $21.95 billion in November 2019, according to data released by the commerce and industry ministry in a statement.
 A sequential decline was, however, noted in exports at 16% to US$ 29.88 billion from US$ 35.65 billion, during the same month.
 A 57.18% rise in imports leaving an all-time trade deficit of US$ 23.27 billion from November 2020’s US$ 10.19 billion was observed in the official data released on December 1.
 Exports rose by 50.71% at $262.46 billion while imports rose 75.39% at $384.44 billion during the first eight months of the fiscal.